Techtonica/curriculum/roles-in-tech/security.md

 ### Objectives
 *Participants will be able to learn:*
-- Risk Management
+- To provide system, network and security knowledge
-- Cryptography & PKI
+- To analyze and define security requirements
-- Identity and Access Management
+- To protect integrity, confidentiality and availability an information system
-- How to implement secure n/w architecture and system design
+- To implement secure n/w architecture and system design
-- Discover security vulnerabilities across an entire network
+- To discover security vulnerabilities across an entire network

 ### Specific Things to Learn
 *The basic required skills as a Security Engineer are*
-- Programming Skills
+- Detect hacking threats
-- Communication Skills
+- Administer security measures
 - Risk Management
 - Networking Basics
 - Situational Awareness